-Brescia University Bachelor of Social Work (BSW) Graduate: Graduates of Brescia University's Bachelor of Social Work (BSW) degree are eligible to receive preferential acceptance.
-Students who have a minimum grade point average of 3.50 over their last 60 credit hours of enrollment AND received a grade of "A" in SW 406 (Field II) may be automatically admitted into the MSW Program.
+Brescia University Undergraduates: Graduates of Brescia University with a bachelor's degree are eligible for preferential acceptance.
+Students who have a minimum grade point average of 3.50 in their major (and for BSW graduates, a grade of "A" in SW 406: Field II) may be automatically admitted into the MSW Program.
 The following conditions apply:

-- The student completes an online application by the designated deadline; - The student applies for acceptance to the first cohort following conferral of the BSW degree; and - There is space available in the program.
+- the student completes an online application by the designated deadline; - the student applies for acceptance to the first cohort following conferral of their baccalaureate degree from Brescia University; - there is space available in the program; - the student has completed a statistics course within the last three years with a minimum grade of C or its equivalent; and - the student has completed an Intro to Social Work course with a minimum grade of C OR Brescia's Survey of Social Work course.

 If the number of students who qualify for automatic admission exceeds the available space in the program, students will be accepted on the basis of ranked GPA.
 For example, students with a GPA of 4.0 will be admitted first, 3.99 next, and so on.
-Applicants who received their BSW from a school other than Brescia University are not eligible for automatic admission.
+Applicants who received their BSW from a school other than Brescia University are not eligible for preferred admission.